SCCA Continental Championship for Formula B/C Race

 - Brabham BT21C (John R Babchek): John R. Babchek (Romulus, MI) upgraded from his old Cooper T76 to a white-and-blue Brabham BT21C in either late 1969 or early 1970.
 The BT21C is likely to have been second hand but it has not yet been identified.
 He advertised the car, together with his old T76, in April 1974 noting that it had not been raced since August 1971.

 - Lotus "69" [59-FB-9] (William Woodbury): Malcolm Starr (Union City, NJ) bought a new F2-spec Lotus 59 from Lotus East (Millerton, NY) for 1969 and raced it in Pro Formula B events that season.
 Malcolm recalls selling to to "a fellow named Woodbury from Virginia" which would be the William J. Woodbury Jr (Springfield, Virginia) who raced a Lotus "69" at Mid-Ohio in September 1970, and at least one SCCA National in early 1971.
-Subsequent history unknown.
+Woodbury retained the car when he stopped racing, and still had it when he died in early 2022.
+The car was offered for sale in August 2022 on behalf of his widow.

 - Brabham BT21C (John Marshall): John Marshall (Sandusky, OH) drove a red Brabham BT21C in Formula B in 1970, entered by Suzy Dietrich's 'Team Suzy'.
 He finished sixth in Central Division with 21 points.
 Marshall had raced a Lola Mk 5A in Formula C the two previous years and took over John Bisignano's F5000 McLaren M10A for 1971.
 Nothing more known.